Scholarship Search Services

 The AXA Foundation provides $670,000 in annual scholarships to students throughout the United States.
 52 State Winners of the AXA Achievement Scholarship are selected to receive a one-time scholarship of $10,000.
 From these 52 winners, ten will be selected as National Winners and will receive an additional $15,000.
-Deadline: December 1, 2012
+Visit their website.

 - Artemis Scholarship is a scholarship for young women graduating from Baltimore City public high schools who wish to pursue higher education with a gpa of 3.0 or higher.
 Award size $500-$1000 (non-renewable).